Iceland - Day 21 : The bus

 The real Geysir that doesn't blow any more

-The campsite did include a free pass for the swimming pool, so maybe I will go tomorrow so I won't smell as bad in the bus.
-My neighbour on the campsite is a Belgian guy with a bike.
-He has been cycling along the fjords in the west and confirmed that cycling Iceland is nearly impossible as soon as you go off-road.
-Especially with all the wind and rocks.
-Cycling in Iceland doesn't seem fun, I have seen a few groups from the bus but at least half of them were walking.
+The campsite did include a free pass for the swimming pool, I decided to go the following day so I wouldn't smell as bad in the bus.
+My neighbour on the campsite was a Belgian guy with a bike.
+He has been cycling along the fjords in the west and confirmed that cycling in Iceland is nearly impossible as soon as you go off-road.
+I had seen a few groups of cyclists from the bus, but at least half of them were walking.

-The bus tomorrow won't leave until 14:00, so I have some time to look around and rest.
-The hiking part of the vacation is (un)fortunately over, but I still have some nice plans for Reykjavik.
+The bus tomorrow wouldn't leave until 14:00 the next day, so I had some time to look around and rest.
+The hiking part of the vacation was (un)fortunately over, but I still had some nice plans for exploring Reykjavik.